dmytro/nagira/docs/CONFIGURATION.md

         }
 ```

-**Note** Same as `:ttl` abone value of `:start_background_parser` can only be set in `config/defaults.rb` but not in `config/environment.rb`
+**Note** Same as `:ttl` above value of `:start_background_parser` can only be set in `config/defaults.rb` but not in `config/environment.rb`

 ## Verifying your configuration

 There is a RSpec file that allows to check your current configuration.
 It checks whether your Nagios files exist and can be parses by the Nagira.

-Configurarion checker is environment dependent.
+Configuration checker is environment dependent.
 To check files for particular environment run check as:

 ```
     RACK_ENV=<environment> rspec -fd spec/00_configuration_spec.rb
 ```

-In development and test (by default) it will check presence of files under ./test/data subdirectory.
+In development and test (by default) it will check presence of files under ./test/data sub-directory.
 In production it checks actual Nagios files and validity of files in your Nagios installation.

 With no errors check should produce output as following: